Chilipp/straditize/docs/index.rst

 This program tackles this problem by providing a python package to digitize especially pollen diagrams, but also any other type of stratigraphic diagram.

-**BETA-VERSION**: Straditize is currently in it's beta version.
-New installation methods will be provided and the documentation will be significantly improved.

 The package is very new and there are many features that will be included in the future.
 So we are very pleased for feedback!
 Please simply raise an issue on `GitHub <https://github.com/Chilipp/straditize>`__.